Sarkis Rizzi: Biography

 Sarkis Rizzi's family presented at this time three patriarchs to the Maronite Church: his two uncles Michel (1567 - 1581) and of the same name Sarkis (1581 - 1596) and his younger brother Joseph (October 3, 1596 - March 26, 1608).
 Youssef was abbot of the Monastery of Qozhaya in the Kadisha Valley after the election of his uncle Sarkis patriarch and was in 1595 appointed bishop.

-The young Sarkis belonged in 1584 to the first group of students at the Pontificio Collegio dei Maroniti in Rome.
+The young Sarkis belonged in 1584 to the first group of students at the Pontifical Maronite College in Rome.
 Rizzi was in Rome when was ordained deacon and priest, and after that he returned to Lebanon in 1596.
 In September–October of this year he was at the Second Synod of Qannoubine.
 The Synod was passed through the papal legate Jerome Dandini.
 In this Synod, his brother Youssef was elected patriarch.
 He then took over his post as head of the Monastery of Qozhaya.
 In 1600 Rizzi was consecrated bishop by his brother (as Metropolitan of Damascus), but remained in the monastery.

 In 1606 he was sent by the patriarch to Rome as head of a delegation to the new Pope Paul V to give him his congratulations.
 He left Tripoli in October 1606 and reached Rome on 19 April 1607.
 Patriarch Youssef died on March 26, 1608.
 Due to difficulties that the Ottoman authorities made, the election of his successor John VIII Machlouf not take place before the beginning of 1609.
 The new Patriarch actually even had some time after Chouf flee.
 Rizzi then returned to Lebanon.
 Sometime between 1609-1610 he arrived there.
 But the new Patriarch initiated a policy of reaction against the family Rizzi, who had 40 years exercised the power in the Church.
 The monastery of Qozhaya was also returned to the bishop and Youssef Rizzi excommunicated.

 Sarkis Rizzi returned then finally to Rome, which he reached sometime before 1621.
 There he worked on many out lative projects: The issue of the Maronite Breviariums in 1624, the pressure of the Syrian grammar of Abraham Ecchellensis in 1628, and the Thesaurus of the Franciscan Orientalists Tommaso Obizzino (Tommaso da Novaria) in 1636.
 He also worked on the project of Arabic Bible whose completion should continue until 1671.